jschaf/mccc/somalia-stability/somalia-stability.md

-presidency, Mohamud was named to the *Time 100: Most Influential People in the World 2013* for his contributions against corruption and his role in stabilizing the war torn Somalia. [@kagame-13-time] Presidents Mohamud's success was greatly eased by al-Shabaab publicity missteps.
+presidency, Mohamud was named to the *Time 100: Most Influential People in the World 2013* for his contributions against corruption and his role in stabilizing the war torn Somalia. [@kagame-13-time] President Mohamud's success was greatly eased by al-Shabaab publicity missteps.
 James Fergusson, an experienced reporter with time in Somalia and Afghanistan, contrasted the techniques of the Taliban and
 al-Shabaab: